 +/- 14 ounces seems to be the right number

 When we first started riding in our test shoes this spring, breathability wasn't an issue, but once we started riding in the high Nevada desert on days warmer than 75F or so, things heated up.
 With even light riding socks, we noticed our feet heating up on rides with more climbing or a faster pace.
 As you'd expect with a super beefy and durable upper, breathability isn't the main strength of the Five Ten Freerider Pro.
 The Pro is equipped with several small pinhole sized perforations across the toe for ventilation.
-Where other shoes like the Shimano GR7 or Five Ten Freerider Contact utilize generous amounts of breathable mesh, the Pro is made with just the durable synthetic upper material throughout.
+Where other shoes like the Ride Concepts Livewire or Five Ten Freerider Contact utilize generous amounts of breathable mesh, the Pro is made with just the durable synthetic upper material throughout.
 On cooler days or warmer days on shorter rides, we didn't notice any issues with breathability, but on when the temperature or tempo increased, we felt our feet heating up.
-Overall breathability was pretty similar to the Five Ten Impact VXi.
 For riders in cooler climates or for those who do a lot of shuttle riding, the lower degree of breathability won't be an issue, but for riders in hotter climates or those who rack up serious miles, a better-ventilated shoe may be the way to go.

 This shoe would be good choice for riders in cooler and wetter locations.